go-delve/delve/Documentation/cli/README.md

 	config substitute-path <from> <to>
 	config substitute-path <from>
+	config substitute-path -clear

-Adds or removes a path substitution rule.
+Adds or removes a path substitution rule, if -clear is used all substitute-path rules are removed.
+Without arguments shows the current list of substitute-path rules.
+See also [Documentation/cli/substitutepath.md](//github.com/go-delve/delve/tree/master/Documentation/cli/substitutepath.md) for how the rules are applied.

 	config alias <command> <alias>
 	config alias <alias>

 Defines <alias> as an alias to <command> or removes an alias.

+	config debug-info-directories -add <path>
+	config debug-info-directories -rm <path>
+	config debug-info-directories -clear

+Adds, removes or clears debug-info-directories.

 ## continue